cezio/deployer-go/README.md

 ## Purpose

-`Deployer` is a simple server that receives requests and executes predefined commands on the server.
-This can be used for headless deployments, where you don't want to run whole CI/CD pipeline (I'm thinking of you, Jenkins), and simplest solution should be enough.
+`Deployer` is a simple server that receives a request (webhook preassumbly) and executes predefined commands on the server.
+This can be used for headless deployments, where you don't want to run whole CI/CD pipeline (I'm thinking of you, Jenkins), and the simplest solution should be enough.

 ## Workflow